ClickFunnels vs Landing Page (+ What to Use and When)

 ClickFunnels and landing pages are both excellent tools to automate your sales.

 While it might look like they have the same purpose, they are different in design and how they work.
+They have different functions, and they are designed to address the diverse needs of customers.

+Most ClickFunnels funnels will include landing pages, but they are not one and the same.
 The products and services that are sold by each and the data used also differ in significant ways.

 It is essential for any marketer and budding funnel enthusiast to understand these two marketing tools so they can use each one appropriately.